dicktang117/KQWb42UEYckbE74R/README.md

 **Q: Please state any assumption and limitation of the system implemented**

 A: User need to have an existed ansible+terraform EC2 in same VPC.
+The instance type is not suitable for a fullnode being and the storage size is too small to collect all historical data. (cut cost for my own aws account:))

 **Q: How would you perform upgrade software deployed and minimise downtime?**